multiversx/mx-sdk-rs/contracts/feature-tests/composability/forwarder-blind/README.md

 Uses the async v1 mechanism (`async_call_and_exit`).

 - **`blind_async_v1(to, endpoint_name, ...args)`** `#[payable]`
   Forwards the full payment to `to::endpoint_name(args)` as an async call.
-Captures the original caller so the callback can return funds.
+Captures the original caller and original payment in the callback data.

 - **`blind_async_v1_callback`** `#[callback]`
-  On success: emits `blind_async_v1_callback_ok` and sends any back-payments to the original caller.
+  On success: emits `blind_async_v1_callback_ok` and sends back any back-transfers received as `call_value` to the original caller.
-  On error: emits `blind_async_v1_callback_error` with the error code and message.
+  On error: emits `blind_async_v1_callback_error` with the error code and message, then returns the original payment to the original caller.

 ---